Balance8/effex/packages/create-effex-app/templates/README.md

 });
 ```

-When you modify your Prisma schema, regenerate the services by running `{{packageManager}} run db:generate` and commit the changes.
+When you modify your Prisma schema, regenerate the services by running `{{packageManagerName}} run db:generate` and commit the changes.

 ## Project Structure